Killing of Winston Boogie Smith: Media misinformation

-Body cameras
+Lack of body cameras

-The lack of video footage to corroborate the law enforcement account of the incident resulted in controversy.
-There was no video footage from police body camera or dashcam of the incident.
-The operator of the parking ramp said that there was no surveillance video of the incident as any cameras were pointed at entrances and stairwells.

-The BCA have said there is no body camera or dashcam footage of the incident because they were assisting U.S. Marshals.
+Skepticism of the law enforcement account persisted with the absence of corroborating video footage in the immediate aftermath of the incident and during the investigation.
+The parking ramp operator said there was no surveillance video of the incident as any cameras were pointed at entrances and stairwells.
+There was no video footage from the police body camera or dashcam of the incident.
+Local law enforcement agencies said there was no body camera or dashcam footage of the incident because they were assisting U.S. Marshals.
 The U.S. Marshals Services formerly prohibited local law enforcement authorities who assisted them from using body or dash cameras, though the guidance was updated in October 2020 to permit camera use during arrest or search operations.
-According to a spokesman for the Minnesota Department of Public Safety, the Marshals Service had not yet phased in the use of cameras as allowed by the policy change.
+According to a spokesman for the Minnesota Department of Public Safety, the Marshals Service had not yet phased in using cameras as allowed by the policy change.

 Ramsey County Sheriff Bob Fletcher accused the Marshals Service of having been "misleading in their public comments to the media" about policies regarding the usage of body cameras.
-He said the county had repeatedly asked to use body cameras, but was denied as recently as May 25.
-He said the Marshals Service changed their policy to allow body camera usage on June 4, the day after Smith was killed, but still would not allow cameras "until the onboarding process goes on".
+He said the county had repeatedly asked to use body cameras but was denied as recently as May 25, 2021.
+He said the Marshals Service changed their policy to allow body camera usage on June 4, 2021, the day after Smith was killed, but still would not allow cameras "until the onboarding process goes on."
 Following the shooting, the Hennepin, Ramsey, and Anoka county sheriff's offices announced they would suspend participation in the federal task force over the body camera issue.
-The former policy preventing body camera use by local police officers was a reason that police departments for Minneapolis and Saint Paul stopped allowing officers to assist the fugitive task force's operations in recent years.
-Minneapolis Mayor Jacob Frey said on June 15 that the Minneapolis Police Department would not assist any multi-agency law enforcement operation that prohibited use of officer cameras.
+The former policy preventing body camera use by local police officers was a reason that police departments for Minneapolis and Saint Paul stopped allowing officers to assist the Fugitive Task Force's operations in recent years.
+Minneapolis Mayor Jacob Frey said on June 15, 2021, that the Minneapolis Police Department would not assist any multi-agency law enforcement operation prohibiting using officer cameras.
+A racial justice group led by Nekima Levy Armstrong also called on Minnesota Governor Tim Walz to prohibit local agencies from participating in U.S. Marshals' task force operations.